stringparser/parth/readme.md

 ### parth.add(path[, opt])

-Create a regular expression from a string.
-Store it for later look up.
+Create a regular expression from a string and store it for later look up.

 _arguments_
 - `path` type `string`
 - `opt` type `object` optional, with extra info after function call:
   - path: the `path` given as an input
   - url: type `string`.
 If any, the url contained within the given `path`
-  - depth: type `number`, integer representing the `depth` of the path

 _return_
   - `null` for non-supported types